Rental Property Calculator

 Ultimately, it’s the amount of money you can expect to earn back every year in cash flow, as a percentage of the total cash you invested in the project.
 If you invested $20,000 toward the down payment and closing costs, and you earn $2,000 a year in cash flow, that’s a 10% cash-on-cash return.

-It’s a great way to compare the potential return from a rental property to returns on any other investment, such as stocks or bonds, which is why we focus on it in our rental property ROI calculator.
+Cash flow rental calculators are a great way to compare the potential return from a rental property to returns on any other investment, such as stocks or bonds, which is why we focus on it in our rental property ROI calculator.

 Why should I include property management costs in my rental income calculations even if I plan to manage the property myself?

 Property management costs are a labor expense, whether you’re performing the labor or someone else is.
 How can you compare the returns on a rental property to, say, a stock, if you don’t account for the labor required by one of them but not the other?
+That would defeat the entire purpose of bothering with an ROI calculator for your rental property investment.

 Besides, you never know when you’ll become unable or unwilling to continue managing the rental property.